 Their (the Aztecs) city-state was the center of the universe, the navel of the earth.
 The Mexi’ca felt that they had a right to re-write history in order to make themselves seem to be the logical and prophetic inheritors of the classic cultures of the ancients.
 The poetry, stonework, artwork, and architecture of the Mexi’ca people reveal a colossal, triumphant psychology that finds modern echos in the cultures of Nazi Germany, Stalinist Russia and Maoist China.

 Early Nazis used various swastikas that swirl in either direction, including this curved swastika.
 Hitler standardized the official design on a swastika that swirls in the clockwise direction and has straight arms, but other kinds of swastikas continued to be used for non-official purposes.

-This mural is entitled “The Prophesy of Quetzalcoatl,” the Aztec Messiah, who is presented as a green-plumed serpent, but will return as an ordinary man.
+This mural is entitled “The Prophecy of Quetzalcoatl,” the Aztec Messiah, who is presented as a green-plumed serpent, but will return as an ordinary man.
 The swastika here probably represents his return, destruction of the current system and the re-birth of Aztlán/La Raza.

 For comparison, the swastika below was shown on an Aryan-Nation building in the PBS documentary “Nazi America a Secret History.”
 The two nationalist groups, Chicano and Aryan Nation share the same symbol, just swirled in opposite directions.

 The swastika had an analogous meaning in the Nazi context.
 Hitler was the Nazi messiah, a god-man, who was to bring on world transformation and create an new Aryan millennium, the Thousand Year Reich.
 In the Christian context Quetzalcoatl, usually represented as a green-plumed serpent, could be considered to be the equivalent to Lucifer, who in the Christian tradition will falsely claim to be the Messiah.